 Vasculitis UK is an organisation for people with vasculitis (inflammation of the blood vessels).
 GPA is a type of vasculitis.

-The Vasculitis UK website has information about living with vasculitis, including advice about things such as diet, benefits and insurance.
+The Vasculitis UK website has information about living and coping with vasculitis, including advice about general health, benefits and insurance.

 Causes of GPA